jasonraynorris/WebAppMetricCollector/README.md

 Please note the configuration file config.yml.
 1. Each application target will create a threaded instance.
-2. The request_file is located in the Requests folder.
+2. The request_file is located in the /Requests folder.
-3. It is not recommended to set the interval timer greater than 60.
+3. It is not recommended to set the interval timer less than 60.
 4. If max_connection_thread_count is exceed, the threads will reset.
 This is intended to control leaking.

 <pre>